-The future royal wears Marks & Spencer (a £45 knit which has, of course, sold out), is a skincare aficiando and has a high street fragrance on her dressing table.
+The future royal wears Marks & Spencer (a £45 knit), is a skincare aficiando and has a high street fragrance on her dressing table.

 Read on to find out which perfumes your favourite royal women are said to wear – and where you too can buy them.

 According to the DJs she met at radio station Reprezent in Brixton, Meghan Markle is said to smell like roses, but the 36-year-old is apparently a big fan of British fragrance brand Jo Malone.
 Meghan reportedly loves both the Wild Bluebell and Wood Sage & Sea Salt colognes, which you can buy for £45.

 Another scent Meghan’s said to love is Oribe’s Cote d’Azur Eau de Parfum, a “light, floral scent reminiscent of the legendary destination”.

 Kate’s another Jo Malone fan – she had the company's Orange Blossom candles lit in Westminster Abbey on her 2011 wedding day.
 She wore Illuminium’s White Gardenia Petals for the nuptials: the 'delicate and refined' perfume is pretty hard to get hold of though as it sold out within days of the wedding – if you’re in luck, you might find some on eBay.
 For a similar scent, try Marc Jacobs’ Woman which shares the same top notes of Bergamot and Gardenia, but is on the muskier side.